 Step 2.
 Wrap Floral Foam in Tissue Paper.
 If needed, you can cut some of the height from the floral foam.
 Then wrap the floral foam in a strip of tissue paper to keep your candy bouquet nice and clean.

 Step 3.
 Prepare the Tissue Paper Backdrop.
+This step is optional but I think it makes a nice back drop for your bouquet.
 Take your 2 pieces of tissue paper and the 1 piece of cellophane (all square, all same size) and turn them in a diamond position.
 Fold the bottom point up and the side points in.
 Adjust as needed.
 Roll this around the floral foam and put it all inside the vase.

 Tip...
-While this step is optional, I find it creates a wonderful base and back drop for your candy bouquet.
+Again, while this step is optional, I find it creates a wonderful base and back drop for your candy bouquet.

 Step 4.
 Put Candy on Sticks.
 First, measure how high you want each piece of candy and trim the wooden skewers as needed.
 Always trim from the blunt side, as you will need the pointed side to puncture the floral foam.

 Use a large piece of clear packing tape to adhere each piece of candy to a wooden skewer.
 For heavier items like the deck of cards and the chocolate Easter bunny shown, you can use two skewers.

 Step 5.
 Arrange Candy.
 Stick the skewered packages of candy inside the floral foam.
 I like to start with the ones in the back and work my way forward.

 Step 6.
 Ribbon and Bow.
 Wrap your ribbon around the vase and make a bow if desired.
 Or take your creative leave and decorate your Easter candy bouquet however you like!